 Reduced Fares and Special Discount Cards

 Customers with qualifying disabilities, or senior citizens age 65 and older, are eligible for reduced fares on fixed route services.
 Proof of eligibility is required for all customers seeking reduced fare.
 Click here to download Reduce Fare application.

 If you are riding with a reduced fare pass or wish to pay the reduced fare rate, you must present:

 How to Apply

 To apply for a reduced fare photo ID due to a disability please submit an application to the RTA Certification Center.
-Upon approval of your application you will be able to have your ID card issued.
+Upon approval of your

 Photo ID Cards Issued At: